-The post meets bi-weekly on Mondays.
-For meeting details please contact Detective Kris Steffa at email@example.com.
+- Meetings: The post meets weekly on Mondays excluding holidays.
+For meeting details or any further questions please email Explorers@glendaleaz.com .
 Class topics include: criminal law, accident investigation, physical training, self defense, patrol procedures, officer safety tactics, etc.

 - Patrol ride-along: Explorers ride with police officers during their normal shifts.
 This gives the Explorer an opportunity to view the duties of a patrol officer.

 - Communications: Explorers work in the Communications Division where they assist dispatchers with emergency and non-emergency calls and dispatching.
 Explorers are trained in radio procedures.

 - Identification: Explorers are trained by personnel from the Identification Division.
 They learn how to collect fingerprints, take photographs, and assist at major crime scenes to preserve evidence.